 In the spring of 2006, Smith led the team to its most successful season in school history.
-The squad made its first NESCAC Tournament appearance, winning the title and advancing to the NCAA Tournament for the first time in the program's history.
-The squad broke more than 10 single-season team records, while setting a new school mark with its 26 wins.
-At the conclusion of that season, Smith was named the NESCAC Coach of the Year.
+The team made its first NESCAC Tournament appearance, winning the title and advancing to the NCAA Tournament for the first time in the program's history.
+The squad broke more than 10 single-season team records, while setting a new school mark with 26 wins.
+For the great season, Smith was named the NESCAC Coach of the Year.

 In 1999, he received the “Edward P. Markey Award” given by St. Michael's College to the person who has made outstanding contributions to Vermont collegiate baseball.
 Following the 20-win season that spring, Smith was honored as the NESCAC Coach of the Year.

 Smith returned the team to the post-season in 2011, taking part in the NESCAC Tournament.

 Smith played football at the University of Delaware, where he graduated in 1972.
 After commencement, he took a graduate assistant job at the University of Maine.
 He became a full-time assistant coach the next year and received his master's degree there in 1976.
 Smith then took an assistant football coaching job at Maine Maritime Academy, where he served 1976-77, and an assistant job at Gettysburg in the fall of 1978, before arriving at Middlebury in the fall of 1979.